Germany reports biggest rise of COVID-19 cases in two months | Health

-The number of confirmed coronavirus cases in Germany increased by 17,504 to 2,612,268, the biggest daily rise since Jan.
+The number of confirmed coronavirus cases in Germany jumped by 17,504 to 2,612,268, the biggest daily rise since Jan.
 22, data from the Robert Koch Institute (RKI) for infectious diseases showed on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)